jbock-java/jbock/README.md

 }
 ````

-The `recursive` argument is not positional:
+The `recursive` argument is not positional, because
-Its declaring method doesn't have a `@Positional` annotation.
+its declaring method doesn't have a `@Positional` annotation.
-Because of this, it doesn't matter whether it
+It makes no difference whether it
 is declared before or after
 the `source()` and `dest()` methods, or between them.

 Since `--recursive` is such a common flag,
-we also add its usual short form:
+we also allow the shortcut `-r`:

 ````java
 abstract class Args {